 - 1. Medication Dispensing- Demonstrate a commitment to and a valuing of patient safety by assuring accurate preparation, labeling, dispensing and distribution of prescriptions and medication orders.
-Demonstrate proficient use of technology in the management of patients and the medication distribution process. - 2.
-Drug Knowledge- Demonstrate knowledge of commonly used medications, formulations, and drug products. - 3.
+Demonstrate proficient use of technology used in the management of patients and the medication distribution process. - 2.
+Drug Knowledge- Demonstrate knowledge of commonly used medications, formulations, self-care regimens and drug products. - 3.
 Drug and Disease State Knowledge- Utilize pharmaceutical and pharmacokinetics mathematics to perform accurate medication calculations.
 Value the importance of total accuracy in performing and applying these calculations. - 4.
 Drug Information- Assess information needs of patients and health providers and apply knowledge of study design and literature analysis and retrieval to provide accurate, evidence-based drug information. - 5.
-Communication and Collaboration as a Team Member- Demonstrate participation as an interprofessional team member by collaborating and communicating verbally with the healthcare team, appropriately demonstrating a willingness to form an opinion, expressing observations and/or asking questions, demonstrating assertiveness and confidence when making recommendations, and responding to questions in a clear and concise manner. - 6.
+The Pharmacists' Patient Care Process Collection of Information- Demonstrate proficiency in patient care by documenting patient information using appropriate medical terminology and in a formalized and organized manner, such as, SOAP notes. - 6.
+Communication and Collaboration as a Team Member- Demonstrate participation as a team member by collaborating and communicating verbally with the healthcare team, appropriately demonstrating a willingness to form an opinion, expressing observations and/or asking questions, demonstrating assertiveness and confidence when making recommendations, and responding to questions in a clear and concise manner. - 7.
+Communication and Collaboration as an Interprofessional Team Member- Actively participate in an interprofessional activity, such as, the campus-wide IPE Day and complete a post-attendance reflective paper describing their experience and learning. - 8.
 Professionalism- Demonstrate acceptable qualities and characteristics of professional behavior.